Team Dover Airmen compete in Sports Day

-A group of 436th Medical Group Airmen celebrate a goal scored during the wing sports day soccer tournament at Dover Air Force Base, Delaware, Aug.
+Airman Ashley Mason, Air Force Mortuary Affairs Operations client systems technician, pitches during a wing sports day softball tournament at Dover Air Force Base, Delaware, Aug.
 4, 2023.
 Team Dover Airmen participated in various competitions including a 5K run and basketball, soccer, softball and volleyball tournaments.
 The base-wide event fostered teamwork, camaraderie, esprit de corps and physical conditioning.
-(U.S. Air Force photo by Staff Sgt.
-Marco A. Gomez)
+(U.S. Air Force photo by Mauricio Campino)

 |Date Taken: